Trudeau visits Trump: A guide to their first meeting in Washington today

 The latest

-- Prime Minister Justin Trudeau is going to Washington today to persuade U.S. President Donald Trump to work with Canada on job-creation and continental security measures.
+- Prime Minister Justin Trudeau took off for Washington on Monday morning to persuade U.S. President Donald Trump to work with Canada on job-creation and continental security measures.

-- While Mr. Trudeau has been taking a pragmatic approach to the much-awaited meeting, what he’ll find when he meets Mr. Trump is far less certain.
+- While Mr. Trudeau has been taking a realpolitik approach to the much-awaited meeting, what he’ll get in return from Mr. Trump is anyone’s guess, The Globe’s Adrian Morrow explains.

-- Corporate Canada is wary of trade risks with NAFTA renegotiation, border-adjustment levies and Buy America regulations all being proposed by the protectionist White House.
+- Corporate Canada is wary of trade risks with NAFTA renegotiation, border-adjustment levies and Buy America regulations all being proposed by the protectionist White House, Shawn McCarthy explains (for subscribers).

-- The Conservatives are offering support to Mr. Trudeau ahead of his journey, with interim leader Rona Ambrose calling on the government to build a strong bilateral relationship with the White House.
+- The Conservatives offered support to Mr. Trudeau ahead of his journey, with interim leader Rona Ambrose calling on the government to build a strong bilateral relationship with the White House.

 - NDP Leader Tom Mulcair is imploring Mr. Trudeau to stand up for Canadians affected by Mr. Trump’s controversial executive order that targets citizens of seven Muslim-majority nations.